zkxs/jinx/PRIVACY.md

 - **Jinxxy API keys**: Used to connect Jinx to a creator's Jinxxy store
 - **Jinxxy Product IDs**: Uniquely identifies a product to the Jinxxy API
+- **Jinxxy Product Names**: Displayed to users when registering licenses for that product
 - **Jinxxy License IDs**: Uniquely identifies a license to the Jinxxy API
 - **Jinxxy License Activation IDs**: Uniquely identifies a license activation to the Jinxxy API
+- **Jinnxy Store ID**: Uniquely identifies a Jinxxy store
+- **Jinxxy Store Name**: Displayed to Jinx users when activating licenses for that store
 - **Discord Guild ID**: For guilds Jinx has been installed in
 - **Discord Role IDs**: For roles that Jinx can grant
 - **Discord User IDs**: For users who have activated licenses

 ### Error Logging

-The following data is collected and stored solely for the purpose of bug reproduction.
+The following data is collected and logged solely for the purpose of bug reproduction.
+Logs are regularly cleared.

 - **User Input**: Any user input that results in an internal error
 - **Jinxxy API Responses**: Any Jinxxy API responses that result in an internal error